How to Convert Batch Scripts (BAT) to Executable Files (EXE)

 - Press the Windows key and type Advanced BAT to EXE in the search bar.
 Click to open the application.

-- In the application, go to the File menu and select Open.
-Locate your batch script file, select it, and click Open.
+- Go to the File menu and select Open.
+Browse for your batch script file, select it, and click Open.

 - Click the Build EXE icon under the menu bar.
-In the pop-up window, click the Build EXE button.
+In the window that pops up, click the Build EXE button.

-- Enter a name for your EXE file and click Save.
+- Enter a name for your EXE file, then click Save.

-- Double-click the newly created EXE file to open and test it.
+- Double-click your new EXE file to open and test it.

-Other tools can help convert a BAT file to EXE.
-BAT 2 EXE can convert all available batch scripts in a folder by just selecting the folder.
-The BAT 2 EXE tool also allows you to add the Administrator manifest.
+There are other tools that can help you convert BAT files to EXE as well.
+For example, BAT 2 EXE can convert all the batch scripts in a folder at once, just by selecting that folder.
+This tool also lets you add an Administrator manifest if your script needs to run with elevated permissions.